microsoft/ELL/docs/tutorials/Importing-models/index.md

 ## Importing a model from Darknet

 A Neural Network model in the Darknet file format can be converted into an ELL model using the *darknet_import.py* Python script, found in the `ELL/tools/importers/darknet` directory.
 As an example, we will import the Darknet reference model, available from the [Darknet website](https://pjreddie.com/darknet/).
+First, download the model to your computer.

 ```
 curl --location -o model.cfg https://raw.githubusercontent.com/pjreddie/darknet/master/cfg/darknet.cfg